paulstephane/UPLPlayer/README.md

 __01 B.B.
 King - Live At The Regal.cue
 __02 Muddy Waters - Mississippi Live.cue

-Numerous file renaming utilities are available to assist in automatically number files.
+Numerous file renaming utilities are available to assist in this.

 ## Scanning the files

 ## Playing music